-The MA in Playwriting and Adaptation: Stage, Screen and Beyond offers a range of script writing and adaptation skills that will equip them to work in a range of professional environments including theatre, film, television, and radio.
+The MA in Playwriting and Adaptation: Stage, Screen and Beyond offers a range of script writing and adaptation skills that will equip you to work in a range of professional environments including theatre, film, television, and radio.
 It also offers a range of transferable skills suitable for working in the creative industry and creative sectors more widely, including in advertising, marketing, gaming and video industry.
-The students will also have the opportunity to write for different media, venues and audiences — ranging from the mainstream in a variety of media to community and alternative settings.
+You will also have the opportunity to write for different media, venues and audiences — ranging from the mainstream in a variety of media to community and alternative settings.

-The course is particularly suited to the following career trajectories
+The course is particularly suited to the following career trajectories:

 - Playwright for stage and other live performances